Ogwashi Ukwu

 Ogwashi Ukwu, sometimes spelt as Ogwashi-Uku, is an Igbo town in Delta State, Nigeria.
-Located west of the state capital Asaba, and is the headquarters for the Local Government Area, Aniocha South.
+Located west of the state capital Asaba, it is the headquarters for the Local Government Area, Aniocha South.
 The population of Ogwashi-Ukwu is about 50,234..
 However, its number has increased vastly and keeps increasing.
-It is one of the Anioma region of Delta State which is home to the Igbo-speaking people of Delta State.
+It is an Anioma region of Delta State which is home to the Igbo-speaking people of Delta State.
 Its natives are the Enuani people, who are predominantly farmers and fishers.
 The villages in Ogwashi-Ukwu include Ikelike (the original inhabitants), Umu Dei, Azungwu, Agidiase, Agidiehe, Ogbe Akwu, Ishekpe, Ogbe Onicha, Ogbe Ubu, Ogbe Ani and Umu-okwe.